Axelrod-Python/Axelrod/docs/tutorials/contributing/strategy/instructions.rst

 7. Send us a pull request.

-**If you would like a hand with any of the above please do get in touch: we're always delight to have new strategies.**
+**If you would like a hand with any of the above please do get in touch: we're always delighted to have new strategies.**